-Actually, the stay length of employees in petroleum offshore vessels (OSVs) lasts for Unique hospitality services many weeks. during their accommodation especially the housekeeping (HK) services may help in pleasant creating and comfortable atmosphere during work period.
-That's why; the research aims to investigate employees' perception of HK service, and to explore the impact of their perception of HK services on iob satisfaction and productivity regarding the offshore industry in Egypt.
+Actually, the stay length of employees in petroleum offshore vessels (OSVs) lasts for Unique hospitality services many weeks. during their accommodation especially the housekeeping (HK) services may help in pleasant comfortable creating and atmosphere during work period.
+That's why; the research aims to investigate employees' perception of HK service, and to explore the impact of their perception of HK services on satisfaction and productivity their job regarding the offshore industry in Egypt.